 Accurately Valuing Your Aircraft is Key to Easier Transactions

-It looks like the days of the instant sale are slowing, however.
-As the market moves toward more of its traditional basis for buying and selling, it’s more crucial than ever for sellers to have experienced brokers help guide them in making the most of their valuable asset.
+The market for preowned aircraft has fully transitioned from the unprecedented bidding wars of recent years into a balanced market.
+Today, aircraft are no longer selling the instant they are listed.
+As the market operates on its traditional basis for buying and selling, it is more crucial than ever for sellers to have experienced brokers help guide them in making the most of their valuable assets.

-With expertise honed through decades of deals, our team at Hatt & Associates has the ability to accurately navigate the current marketplace, as well as help plan for future fleet decisions.
+With expertise honed through decades of deals, our in-house research team utilizes comprehensive global market analytics to accurately navigate the current marketplace and help plan for future fleet decisions.

 Overcoming Speculation

-Accurately valuing one’s aircraft will be key to ensure faster and fair transactions.
-Sellers who have over assessed their aircraft are finding they need to reduce their prices by up to 5% to avoid having the plane sit for a longer period.
+Today, accurately valuing one’s aircraft is key to ensuring faster and fair transactions.
+Sellers who over-assess their aircraft are finding they need to reduce their prices to avoid having the plane sit for a longer period.

-As part of these sales fundamentals, we work with experienced inspection and maintenance experts, to help educate clients on properly evaluating the aircraft.
-During this sales boom, some aircraft have been sold without major pre-buy inspections.
-But that’s not the norm for the buyer in the past, and it won’t be going forward.
-That’s another factor sellers will need to consider, and work with the right people to incorporate that into their plans.
+As part of these sales fundamentals, we work with experienced inspection and maintenance experts to help educate clients on properly evaluating the aircraft.
+During the recent sales boom, some aircraft were sold without major pre-buy inspections.
+But that is no longer the norm for buyers today.
+That is another factor sellers will need to consider, and work with the right people to incorporate that into their plans.

 What are the conditions of the interior and exterior?
-How was the aircraft used – has it been a fractional or charter workhorse?
+How was the aircraft used: has it been a fractional or charter workhorse?
 Has it been stored inside or outside?
-What are the state of its avionics and inflight entertainment?
+What is the state of its avionics and inflight connectivity?
+In today’s market, high-speed internet and modern avionics are no longer luxury perks but baseline requirements that can heavily impact a deal.
 Has it always been registered in the United States, or another country?
 All of these answers factor into making a thorough valuation, which impacts its attractiveness to buyers.

 Accuracy Means Better Business